-You may be looking forward to fireworks this 4th of July holiday, but to many dogs this is the scariest day of the year.
-More dogs get lost and end up in shelters around this time, than any other time of the year.
+More dogs get lost around the 4th of July than any other time of the year.
 Growing up, we lost my dog Blueberry several times due to fireworks, but luckily we always got her back.
 Don’t risk going through the trauma and heartache of losing your dog, and take a little preparation to keep them safe and calm this 4th of July.

 Never take your dog to a fireworks display!

 This may seem obvious to most, but each year I see some poor dogs that have been brought along to the fireworks celebration.
 Even if your dog has never displayed sound phobias before, don’t test your luck.
 Phobias can develop at any time, and if your dog is exposed to a particularly loud or startling firework, they may panic and run away.

 Provide your dog with a secure place to hide, and close all windows and doors if possible.
 Some really frightened dogs have broken out through screen doors and windows and gotten lost.
 Run the AC or a fan to provide some white noise.

 Make sure that your dog is secure at all times